paultcochrane/blog-travis-ci-com/_posts/2014-09-03-minor-language-update.md

 permalink: 2014-09-03-minor-language-update
 ---

-A couple of minor language updates are scheduled at **[14:00 UTC on the 5th of September](http://everytimezone.com/#2014-9-5,120,cn3)** for both [travis-ci.org](https://travis-ci.org) and [travis-ci.com](https://travis-ci.com).
+Three minor language updates are scheduled at
+**[14:00 UTC on the 5th of September](http://everytimezone.com/#2014-9-5,120,cn3)**
+for both [travis-ci.org](https://travis-ci.org) and [travis-ci.com](https://travis-ci.com).

+## Perl VM

+1. `ExtUtils::MakeMaker` is updated to the latest version in all runtimes (6.98 as of this writing).
+1. The `5.18-shrplib` and `5.20-shrplib` runtimes now has the extra `-Duseithreads` compile-time flags, and they are also known as `5.18-extras` and `5.20-extras`.

 ## PHP VM